LeoBaro/leobaro.github.io/_posts/2023-08-01-multimodal.markdown

 We're used to the unimodal data source, whose spectrum goes from raw (close to the sensor that captured it) to more abstract representations.
 For example, a microphone records speech (sound waves) that can be translated into written language (tokens) and analyzed to extract high-order descriptions such as sentiment.
 The representation spectrum is also in other modalities, such as images, and nothing stops us from integrating all this information, regardless of the abstraction level.
 Integrating different modalities closer to the raw spectrum is more challenging because they tend to be more heterogeneous than higher-level ones. **Heterogeneity** is a crucial concept in multimodal learning, and it's manifested along the following dimensions:
 * **Representation** refers to the representation used in the sample space.
 Examples: set of characters (text) vs. matrixes (images) vs. nodes and edges (graphs).
 * **Distribution**: Different modalities have different distributions and frequencies of samples (the number of objects per image generally has a lower frequency than the number of words in a sentence).
 * **Structure**: Images have spatial structure, while sentences have sequential structure.
 In addition, the latent space has a structure that can differ across modalities.
 * **Information**: the total information that can be extracted from a modality.
 It depends on the abstraction level: image data can be exploited from raw pixels to object categories.
 * **Noise**: occlusion in images, typos in NLP, missing data, and so on.
 * **Relevance**: to a specific task we want to address.

 So, although different modalities can be very different and they can bring their unique information, they can be *connected* by sharing complementary information. **Connection** is another crucial concept in multimodal learning.
-What is the form of these connections?
-We can see it from a bottom-up (statistical) or top-down view (semantic).
-Statistically speaking, elements that co-occur (cor)relate to each other, called *association*.
-On the semantic side, a *correspondence* is the presence of the same element (with the same semantic) in both elements of different modalities.
-The statistical *dependency* is a stronger connection type, which identifies causal relations.
-The equivalent in the semantic world is called *relationship*.
-TODO: examples.
-These two properties can help to define multimodal as:
+The *Heterogeneity* and *Connection* properties are used to define *multimodal* as:

 > :bulb: **multimodal: the science of heterogeneous and interconnected data**